Introduction to Difficult Conversations

 Training methods

 Body Talk’s advanced skills training is available a number of formats.
-Our expert team will work with you to establish the best approach for your team’s needs.
+Our expert team will work with you to establish the best approach for your team’s needs, whether that’s a virtual classroom for easy accessibility or in-person training.

 Meet your coaches